robert-lieck/pitchscapes/README.md

 }
 ```

+## Getting Started

+Please have a look at the [Tutorial](./Tutorial.ipynb), which guides you through all the basic functionality of reading data, plotting pitch scapes and training the unsupervised clustering model.

-**Note:** I will progressively refactor my existing code and make it available as a clean library here.
-Please contact me if you have any questions or are missing anything!
+**Note:** I tried to make the code accessible and provide some convenience functions for getting started smoothly.
+But there is still lots of room for better documentation and testing.
+Please contact me if you have any questions, are missing anything or encounter bugs!